 What can I do now?

 A good first step in understanding where you stand is to take a look at how you are performing relative to your peers.
 Zilliant offers a complimentary interactive B2B benchmarking report, customized for your business, that will reveal underlying margin and revenue leakage and even suggest how to capture incremental gains without looking elsewhere (cost-cutting, downsizing, mergers, and acquisition) to grow the top and bottom-line.
 Not only will this report identify deficiencies that can be corrected and opportunities that can be captured, but you’ll learn specifically what the opportunity cost of hesitating further could mean to your business.

 And when and if you are ready to talk about embracing a change and implementing new technology, you needn’t fear the worst about upgrading and integrating new applications to solve deficiencies with your existing infrastructure.
-Zilliant’s IQ Anywhere is a non-disruptive technology that allows upgraded B2B pricing and sales capabilities to be easily integrated in real-time to existing systems.
+Zilliant's Real-Time Pricing Engine allows upgraded B2B pricing and sales capabilities to be easily integrated in real-time to existing systems.
 This facilitates better and faster commercial decisions in the form of pricing and sales guidance within the systems that are already in place today (ERP, CRM, CPQ, eCommerce or Marketing Automation Systems).